If warm tropical weather and white sandy beaches are your thing, head down south for at least a day or two.

 If you want to camp, your best (legal) option is near Sail Rock.
 There’s a couple of campgrounds by the road on your left (mountain side) as you head down south.
 These campgrounds tend to get really, really packed on weekends, but can be completely empty during the week.

 Other options (illegal) include pitching your tent, or sleeping under the stars at one of the beaches – an option I’ve used many times without ever encountering any problem.
+My favorite spot for wild camping is at Fengchuisha, along the coast.

 Some other spots you could consider for camping are: